 When you feel anxious, go to a quiet place and ask the Lord to help you lean on Him...to help your unbelief: "Immediately the boy’s father exclaimed, “I do believe; help me overcome my unbelief!”"
 (Mark 9:24)

-The Bible doesn't disallow debt, but it looks at it negatively.
+Borrowing verses do not disallow debt; but, they look at borrowing negatively.
 To be sure, if you borrow you must repay:

 Proverbs 22:7: The rich rule over the poor, and the borrower is servant to the lender.
 Psalm 37:21: The wicked borrow and do not repay, but the righteous give generously.